FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Introduction

 Cosmological hydrodynamical simulations are an important means by which we can attempt to understand the formation and evolution of gaseous disks.
-Simulations have studied numerous aspects of disks, including disk settling, thin disk formation, and the transition from bursty to stable star formation \cite[e.g.,][]{muratov15,sparre16, Hafen22, Gurvich_2022-FireDiskSettling, furlanetto22,donkelaar22}.
+Simulations have studied numerous aspects of disks, including disk settling, thin disk formation, and the transition from bursty to stable star formation \cite[e.g.,][]{muratov15,sparre16,furlanetto22, Gurvich_2022-FireDiskSettling, furlanetto22,Hafen22,donkelaar22}.
 While these three evolutionary milestones are correlated, they do not necessarily happen in the same order if at all \citep{hopkins23-DiskTransitions}.
 Some simulations also find a correlation between the transition from bursty to stable star formation and the virialization of the inner CGM \citep{Stern21}, in which the material within 0.1 \rvir\ becomes thermalized and net accretion slows down.
 This implies that accurate modeling of material in the extended disks and inner CGM is important to our understanding of all of these disk formation processes.
-Warps and polar rings have also been seen in other cosmological simulations of galaxies, although their prevalence and lifetimes vary \cite[e.g.,][]{roskar10, gomez17, Semczuk20-WarpsInteractions, smirnov24}.
+Warps and polar rings have also been seen in other cosmological simulations of galaxies, although their prevalence and lifetimes vary \cite[e.g.,][]{roskar10, gomez17, Semczuk20-WarpsInteractions, smirnov24, 2026MNRAS.545f1963L}.

-This paper is the first in a series of two papers in which we study the extended disks, polar rings, and warps that emerge naturally from the six Milky-Way-like galaxies in the FOGGIE suite of simulations \citep[Figuring Out Gas \& Galaxies in Enzo; ][]{peeples19}.
+This paper is the first in a series of two papers in which we study the extended disks, polar rings, and warps that emerge naturally from the six Milky-Way-like galaxies in the Figuring Out Gas \& Galaxies in Enzo (FOGGIE) suite of simulations \citep{peeples19}.
 The FOGGIE halos were selected to yield galaxies at $z = 0$ that resemble the Milky Way in total mass ($M_{\rm halo} \simeq 0.5-1 \times 10^{12}~\rm M_{\odot}$).
 However, the halos were not tuned to produce extended \HI\ disks or larger disk-like structures.
 Even so, all of them have extended \HI\ during their evolution.
 We also observe warped disks and polar rings that emerge naturally, aided by FOGGIE's high-resolution gas refinement schemes.
-This paper focuses on the theoretical characterization of these extended \HI\ disks.
-To that end, we investigate how the extent and morphology of these extended disks evolve over time, how the angular momentum components of the inner and outer disks relate to each other, the formation and evolution of polar rings and warps, and how these disks settle and form thin disks over cosmological time.
-We find two distinct categories of disks, those with CGMs that are \LessActive\ with \HI\ and those with CGMs that are \MoreActive\ with \HI.
-These local environmental properties ($R \lesssim 2 R_{\rm vir}$) have significant impacts on disk morphology, particularly the formation of thin disks.